David--K/patterns-frameworks-zusammenfassung/zusammenfassung.md

 Definiert eine one-to-many Abhängigkeit zwischen Objekten, sodass wenn ein Objekt seinen Zustand ändert alle davon abhängenden Objekte informiert werden.

+## Beziehung zu anderen Patterns
+Ist wie `Chain of Responsibility`, `Command` und `Mediator` eine Weg um Sender und Empfänger miteinander zu verbinden.

+There’s a popular implementation of the Mediator pattern that relies on Observer.
+The mediator object plays the role of publisher, and the components act as subscribers which subscribe to and unsubscribe from the mediator’s events.
+When Mediator is implemented this way, it may look very similar to Observer.

 # Strategy
 Behavioral Pattern